-4.2.5 3D model construction
+4.2.5 3D model reconstruction

 Spatial computing enables the creation of accurate 3D models of surrounding space.
 It accurately captures real-world scenes and objects using 3D scanning techniques or photogrammetry.
 These 3D models can be displayed in immersive 3D environments in real-time to provide users with a sense of interactivity and presence.